NoroffFEU/development-platforms/trpc-case-study.md

 ## Introduction

 tRPC stands for TypeScript Remote Procedure Call.
-It's a simple and lightweight library for creating API's using a singular programming language [TypeScript](https://www.typescriptlang.org/), with the option to use a singular respoitory to host both the client and server infrastructure.
-It operates as a protocol to call your backend functions directly from the frontend, unlike other popular options such as ``GraphQL``.
+It's a simple and lightweight library for creating API's using a singular programming language [TypeScript](https://www.typescriptlang.org/).It operates as a protocol to call your backend functions directly from the frontend, unlike other popular options such as ``GraphQL``, which relies on schemas and code generation.

 ## Brief History